 The reality is gentlewomen that today a lot of the service you offer as a woman can be gotten elsewhere, men can do themselves or can be paid for.
 There are entire services industries now set up to make women’s home lives easier that can just as easily be adopted by men.
 Here are a few examples cleaning services, home cooked meals delivered, prostitution, erotic dolls & robots, ironing services, adoption, tinder, and more.

-Old man story
+Old man story about how to succeed in Marriage

 One old bloke in a bar told me once his secret to a 40-year-old marriage “treat her like a 3-year old”.
 When I asked him to elaborate he added “shiny things make her tick (that’s your leverage over her), bad behaviour needs to be met with strict consequences and lower your expectations of her, very low.